rweather/interprogram/README.md

 ## Building

 The source code is designed to be built using cmake.
+The "ncurses" library is required for the optional [Console operations](doc/ref-console.md).

 To build and run the automated tests:

     mkdir build
     cd build